 GraphQL PIM API

-Crystallize are delivering structured products and content via our API.
-For our API we have chosen to use GraphQL.
-GraphQL allows you to select exactly what data you want to have transferred resulting in smaller payloads and a more responsive API.
+Crystallize delivers structured products and content via our APIs.
+For our APIs, we have chosen to use GraphQL.
+GraphQL allows you to select exactly what data you want to have transferred, resulting in smaller payloads and a more responsive API.

-Since GraphQL can fetch complex data structures at once you can recognize common patterns.
-These patterns you can optimize for on the server side.
-For example fetching all products and recommended up-sell products for each in one product category - in one call.
+Since GraphQL can fetch complex data structures at once, you can recognize common patterns.
+These patterns can be optimized for on the server side.
+For example, fetching all products and recommended upsell products for each product category, in one call.
 Fast.

 We get guaranteed input validation coherence with GraphQL schemas.
-The GraphQL library will handle the input validation based on your GraphQL schemas.
-Ensuring that every query fired off to your server is following the schema.
-So long as you trust the library implementation.
+The GraphQL library will handle the input validation based on your GraphQL schemas, ensuring that every query fired off to your server is following the schema.
 Apollo works great for this so far.
-End to end coherence.
+End-to-end coherence.
 Sweet.

-With REST we had to manage input validation ourselves.
-We used JSON Schemas also for testing and had to manually make sure they were matching our actual API code.
-Double work, boring and error prone.
+With REST, you have to manage input validation yourself.
+We used JSON schemas also for testing and had to make sure they were matching our actual API code manually.
+Twice the work, boring, and error-prone.
 This issue vanished with GraphQL.

-We still have to perform logic validation like length of strings or range of numbers, but the main structures of our input data is validated automagically.
+You still have to perform logic validation, like the length of strings or range of numbers, but the main structures of your input data are validated automagically.
 This enhances code quality while keeping developers calm.
 No more Open API documentation in beautiful Yaml syntax.
 Yay.

 Documentation writing requires much less work.
-GraphQL guarantees that the specifics of the API are automatically documented, so you can focus on writing concept based documentation with a few examples.
-For us meaning: covering concepts like what is a shape and how it is used.
+GraphQL guarantees that the specifics of the API are automatically documented, so you can focus on writing concept-based documentation with a few examples.
+(Such as covering concepts like what is a shape and how it is used.)